kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(1\) Protect ordnance systems from stray energy through methods of bonding, grounding, and shielding, and controlling radio frequency radiation sources in a radio frequency radiation exclusion area.
 A launch operator must determine the vulnerability of its electro-explosive devices and systems to radio frequency radiation and establish radio frequency radiation power limits or radio frequency radiation exclusion areas as required by the launch site operator or to ensure safety.

-\(2\) Keep ordnance safety devices, as required by §417.409, in place until the launch complex is cleared as part of the final launch countdown.
+\(2\) Keep ordnance safety devices, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.409   System hazard controls.|§417.409]], in place until the launch complex is cleared as part of the final launch countdown.
 No members of the public may re-enter the complex until each safety device is re-established.

 \(3\) Do not allow heat and spark or flame producing devices in an explosive or propellant facility without written approval and oversight from a launch operator's safety organization.